ejv2/eutils/README.md

 Because I have got a whole load of little testing programs stored up around the system which I occasionally use, but which I never shared before.
 I thought i might aswell do a public service and share some of the more useful ones with the world.

+Also, occasionally it is good to do "programming workouts" - small little pieces of problem solving or engineering which keep your mind sharp and in the right frame of mind to write software.
+If you don't use it, you loose it.
+The successful results of these occasional experiments are also dumped here.
+These will also be periodically updated for the same reason.

 ## How?

 Run ``make`` in the root of the project and all subdirectories will be built.
 The executables will remain in their directories.
 Automatic compilation of Go tools is not yet supported.
 To build a Go tool, see the below instructions.